 dsregcmd /statusfrom the Command Prompt, and navigate to the Device State section.

 - The identity under which the Orchestrator application pool is running must be a part of the Windows Authorization Access group (WAA).

-- Adding a directory group creates an entity in Orchestrator called a directory group, for which you configure access rights as desired.
-This entry serves as a reference to the group as found in AD.
+- Adding a directory group creates a user group entity in Orchestrator for which you configure access rights as desired.
+This entry in Orchestrator serves as a reference to the group as found in AD.

-- When logging in, Orchestrator checks your group membership against the AD database and UiPath Identity Server.
-If confirmed, it automatically provisions your user as a directory user, and then associates it to the access rights inherited from the Directory Group (step 1).
+- When logging in, Orchestrator checks your group memberships.
+If confirmed, it automatically provisions your user account, and then associates it to the access rights inherited from the group.
 Inherited rights are only kept for the duration of the user session.

-- Auto-provisioning takes place the first time a user logs in.
+- Auto-provisioning takes place the first time you log in.
 An auto-provisioned user account doesn't get deleted at log out as you might need the entry for audit purposes.

 - AD users whose inherited access-rights (from group memberships) cannot be determined behave like local users, meaning they rely solely on roles assigned to the user account.

 - The only way for you to configure access rights which persist between sessions, regardless of how group membership changes, is to directly assign the role to the user account in Orchestrator, as opposed to using groups to assign roles.

 - Due to various networking or configuration issues, there is a chance that not all domains displayed in the Domain Name drop-down list are accessible.